-The 22-year-old has played seven times for the Red Devils and has found the net twice since joining the club in August 2010 for a fee in the region of 7 million pounds.
-He has struggled to hold down a regular place in Sir Alex Ferguson's first-team due to the stiff competition at his position, though, which inlcudes Robin van Persie, Wayne Rooney, Javier Hernandez and Danny Welbeck.
+The 22-year-old has played seven times for the Red Devils and has found the net twice since joining the club August 2010 for a fee in the region of £7 million.

-The Scot feels the loan move will give Bebe a chance to play regularly, something that he can't get at Old Trafford and believes the move will give him the opportunity to progress as a player.
-He spent last season at Turkish side Besiktas.
+The Scot feels the loan move will give Bebe a chance to play regular football for something which he can't get at Old Trafford and believes the move will give him the opportunity to progress as a player.

 “Bebe has done quite well in the last two or three months.
 He got a cruciate knee injury when he was on loan in Turkey last season and that derailed him for a bit.
 Coming back from these injuries takes time but he’s started to develop quite well.